metaspheres/wavv/README.md

 # WAVV

-WAVV is a song metadata editor using Flask and PyWebView.
+WAVV is a song metadata editor using Flask and pywebview.

 ## Current functionalities
-Easily load file paths into the program, batch edit album and artist names and edit individual songs all in the same page in a clean and simple UI.
+Load file paths into the program, batch edit album and artist names and edit individual songs all in the same page in a clean and simple UI.

 ## How to test